mccombspj/kurumastories/content/nissan/silvia/AS-RT-Nissan-Silvia-1965.md

 <b><u>Gentle Exhaust Sound</b></u>

 I noticed that the interior noise level was rather loud when driving on the Yatabe test course, but less so on the Meishin Expressway.
 Looking back, I think it was because we were using BS racing tires at Yatabe.
-It was probably tread pattern noise that unique to the racing tires.
+It was probably tread pattern noise unique to the racing tires.

 When the windows are opened only a little, or even if they are completely closed, there is a fair bit of wind noise right by your ears, and the exhaust note is of course louder than that of a sedan, but it's still pretty tame by sports car standards.